Double Belly Button Piercings: Everything You Need To Know

-If you have any medical problems, like out-of-control diabetes, you first need to get your blood sugar reined in before your piercing.
+If you have any medical problems, like diabetes, you first need to get your blood sugar reined in before your piercing.
 You don’t want a compromised immune system to make you more likely to get an infection.

-The same goes with any minor health problems you’re facing.
+The same goes for any minor health problems you’re facing.
 If you have a cold or the flu, postpone your piercing until you’re better.
 Your immune system is already doing some important work.
 Don’t add anything extra to the load.

 You should also make sure you’re ready for a long-term commitment.
 Navel piercings can take a long time to fully heal and they’ll potentially require months of care.
 Are you ready to commit to that?
-If not, you might want to reconsider getting the piercing.
+If not, you might want to rethink getting the piercing.

 Perhaps most importantly, you should find a piercer with a good reputation.
 Let them know about any allergies you have, especially if you’ve had problems with any materials used during piercings you’ve had in the past.

 Before you head into the studio for the piercing, you should stock up on some after-care essentials, like Dixie cups, saline solution, sea salt, Q-tips and cotton balls.

 You might benefit from purchasing these items on hand ahead of time so you’re not trying to round up everything in the store right after your piercing.
 It always helps to be prepared.

 Double Belly Button Piercing Aftercare & Cleaning Guide